 Buffered Effects Loop

-But by creating a circuit that buffers the signal, you get the best quality sound when it is transferred between your equipment.
+If the impedance and signal are not right, the quality of sound can be degraded.
+Dull treble, weak signal, and noise among other things can result.
+But by creating a circuit that buffers the signal, you get the best quality sound.
+This is important when it’s transferred between your equipment.

 Amps With Effects Loops

-If you’re looking for an amplifier with an effects loop, here are a few popular models that you should check out!
+If you’re looking for an amplifier with an effects loop, here are a few popular models that you should check out:

 Which Effects Go In The Loop